Permafrost/Tundra/README.md

 #### Inputs:

-* `$directories` is a list of directories from which files will be deleted, specified as either a relative or absolute file path or `file:` [URI].
+* `$directories` is a list of directories to be purged:
+  * `directory` is the directory from which files will be deleted, specified as either a relative or absolute file path or `file:` [URI].
-* `$duration` is the duration of time representing the age of files to be deleted.
+  * `duration` is the duration of time representing the age of files to be deleted.
 For example, a duration of P1D will delete all files that were last modified 24 hours ago or earlier.
-* `$duration.pattern` is an optional pattern describing the type of duration specified by the $duration string.
+  * `duration.pattern` is an optional pattern describing the type of duration specified by the `duration` string.
 Defaults to an [ISO8601] XML string.
+  * `filter.inclusions` is an optional list of regular expression patterns, wildcard file glob patterns, or literals used to include files with matching names for deletion.
+  * `filter.exclusions` is an optional list of regular expression patterns, wildcard file glob patterns, or literals used to exclude files with matching names from deletion.
+  * `filter.type` is an optional choice if either 'regular expression', 'wildcard', or 'literal', which determines the type of filter patterns provided.
+Defaults to 'regular expression'.
-* `$recurse?` is an optional boolean flag indicating if files in sub- directories should also deleted.
+  * `recurse?` is an optional boolean flag indicating if files in sub-directories should also deleted.
 Defaults to `false`.

+#### Outputs:

+* `$count` is the total number of files deleted by this service for all directories.

 ---